proj4spes/kube-smilodon-terraform/README.md

 #### Terraform

 Terraform does the heavy lifting of resource creation and sequencing.
-Tack uses local modules to partition the work in a logical way.
+KST uses local modules to partition the work in a logical way.
 Although it is of course possible to do all of the Terraform work in a single `.tf` file or collection of `.tf` files, it becomes unwieldy quickly and impossible to debug.
 Breaking the work into local modules makes the